Claireville, Toronto

 Claireville (sometimes misspelled as Clairville) is a neighbourhood and former hamlet in the city of Toronto, Ontario, Canada.
 It is located in the northwest corner of Toronto, in the former city of Etobicoke.
-Today Claireville is almost wholly industrial/commercial.

 History

 The original hamlet was established in 1850 at the five-point intersection of Albion Road, Indian Line (later incorporated into Highway 50 and Highway 427), and Steeles Avenue.
-It was built on a land owned by Jean du Petit Pont de la Haye (1799-1872), a French teacher at Upper Canada College.
-He developed the community on his estate which he named after his daughter Claire Elizabeth (later Berthon b.
+It was built on land owned by Jean du Petit Pont de la Haye (1799-1872), a French teacher at Upper Canada College.
+He developed the community on his estate which he named after his eldest daughter Claire Elizabeth (later Berthon b.
 1831-d.
 1903).
+Present-day Alcide Street is named after his son, Alcide, who used to practice medicine.

-A private street was built diagonally across northern Etobicoke as a shortcut to Albion Township through Toronto Gore Township (now part of Caledon and Brampton), with a toll at Claireville.
+In the 1840's, a private planked road was built diagonally across northern Etobicoke by the Albion Road Company as a shortcut to Albion Township through Toronto Gore Township (now part of Caledon and Brampton), with a toll at Claireville.
 The road was originally named Claireville but was also called the Albion Road (the current name for the street).

+Originally, Claireville was called Humber.
+It was given that name in the 1830's by the Post Office Department and had one of the earliest post offices in the county, delivered with mail daily due to its proximity to multiple surrounding farming townships in pre-railway days.
+The first building, a public hotel/dwelling, was erected in 1832, followed by a congregational church.
+By the 1870's, there were two hotels and numerous local businesses that had started up, and the village had reached a population of 200.